-Common EPA Definitions Larger Glossary and detailed Laboratory Terms and Procedures in the rear.
+Common EPA Definitions Glossary in the rear.

 The following are terms that will be found in this course, especially in the waterborne disease area and laboratory/sampling chapters.

 As used in 40 CFR 141, the term:

 Best available technology or BAT means the best technology, treatment techniques, or other means which the Administrator finds, after examination for efficacy under field conditions and not solely under laboratory conditions, are available (taking cost into consideration).
 For the purposes of setting MCLs for synthetic organic chemicals, any BAT must be at least as effective as granular activated carbon.